DustinBracy/sqlmodel/docs/tutorial/delete.md

 ## Read From the Database

-We'll start by selecting the hero `"Spider-Youngster"` that we updated in the previous chapter, this is the one we will delete:
+We'll start by selecting the hero `"Spider-Boy"` that we updated in the previous chapter, this is the one we will delete:

 ```Python hl_lines="5"
 # Code above omitted 👆